 How Publishers, Media Companies And Agencies Can Reduce SMB Churn: The 5 E’s

-All companies that sell digital marketing services to SMBs share one common frustration: customer churn.
+All companies that sell digital marketing services to SMBs share one common frustration: customer churn and how to reduce churn rate.
 Local search analyst Greg Sterling puts the average annual churn rate for search marketing clients at or above 50 percent, with some companies seeing churn rates even higher.

 At LSA|15, the Local Search Association’s annual conference held last April in Los Angeles, Brendan King of Vendasta shared customer churn trends drawn from data from 275,000 customers over five years.
 Some of Vendasta’s findings:

 - Companies with lower prices (<$100/month) had churn rates of 28%, while churn for companies that charge more than $100/month jumped to 50%.
 Every $100 increase resulted in an 8% rise in churn.

 - Providers that specialized in a specific vertical experienced lower churn rates on average.

 - The higher the value of a lead for the advertiser, the lower the churn rate.
 For example, lawyers tended to churn less often plumbers.
 The exceptions were financial services and auto, where competition among service providers has been historically fierce.